roblanf/Q.GTDB/Q.GTDB/README.md

 Next we create the alignments, as above.
 Based on the previous analysis, I just build datasets for 1K, 5K, and 10K loci here.

 I wrote this into a script called `setup_alignments.sh`, based on the bash code for doing this above.

+### Q.GTDB_sub250_5k

+This is the matrix trained on 5k input alignments.
+The script is `Q.GTDB250_sub_5k.sh`.
+Let's see how this one goes before going further.

+One good option here might be (let's see) to train this matrix, then to use it as an input matrix for the 10K dataset.
+This is OK because teh test alignments are already separated.